 - Have a fun outing planned in advance.
 For many older siblings, they have grandparents or a relative to dote on them.
 Many include a park day or a museum visit or just something fun.
 Then those relatives leave and they struggle all the more!
 If you can, plan a fun outing either big or small that helps continue the fun.
 We went to the aquarium when I was a few weeks postpartum.
 I also took him to a toddler time jump day.
 There were a lot of parents chasing tiny people and happy to help up a slide or something if I had to feed the baby.
 It let the older brother get out.
 He realized we would leave the house again someday.
 Also, it was a big distraction of fun for both of us that made him feel special.

 - Remind them often that the baby loves them.
 Having a second child with a toddler is no easy task!
 Trying to remind them to be safe and gentle is a daily occurrence.
 But something beautiful happens, the baby almost always gives bigger smiles to siblings.
 We have laid this on thick since day one “Oh look, the baby loves you!”
 Or, “He smiles bigger for you than anyone else!”
 It helps created this bond of love and attention to one another.
-I’m happy to say it’s a point of pride the older the baby gets.
+I’m happy to say it’s even more of a point of pride the older the baby gets.

 Helping Your Older Child Adjust to a New Baby